 As a research assistant in the USC Phonetics Lab, I was responsible for working with professors and other researchers on designing experiments, recruiting research participants, setting up and running EMA studies in the lab, organizing and analyzing acoustic and articulographic data, and writing up results for presentation at conferences and for publication in peer-reviewed academic journals.
 I was primarily involved in a project concerning linguistic convergence in dialogue, or how speakers begin to speak and act more similarly to one another during the course of a conversation.
 As a member of the Speech Production and Articulation kNowledge (SPAN) group, I have been a part of an interdisciplinary group including linguists, engineers, and computer scientists working on the cutting edge of imaging and signal analysis in speech and language.
 As the database administrator for SPAN, I helped organize recently-collected MRI data and make data available to researchers in and out of SPAN.
 I was also invited to give a tutorial on the use of some publicly available SPAN data at the 2016 Annual Meetings on Phonology.
 My other research interests include psycholinguistics, phonetics, phonology and morphology.
 More information about my research can be found on the Research page of this site.

-When I find time away from my research, I enjoy cooking and baking for my friends and family, reading about food, visiting as many restaurants on Jonathan Gold’s 101 Best list as possible (RIP), seeing art and comedy shows, participating in adult spelling bees, and going on travel adventures.
-I also serve as the tenant representative for the East Hollywood Neighborhood Council, and I work with the SELAH Neighborhood Homeless Coalition (check out the access center map project I worked on here), both of which have been extremely rewarding experiences.
+Aside from my research, I enjoy cooking and baking for my friends and family (and, occasionally, for strangers at the KCRW Pie Contest), reading about food, visiting restaurants, seeing art and comedy shows, participating in adult spelling bees, and going on travel adventures.
+I also serve as the Region 1 Representative for the Silver Lake Neighborhood Council, and I work with the SELAH Neighborhood Homeless Coalition (check out the access center map project I worked on here), both of which have been extremely rewarding experiences.